The Importance of Proper Tire Maintenance

 Contact an Experienced Personal Injury Attorney Today

 The NHTSA estimates that as many as 3,200 people are injured in crashes where tire aging was a factor every year.
 Fortunately, accidents caused by poor tire maintenance can be prevented, however, even the most careful drivers can be involved in crashes.
-If you were recently injured in an accident caused by someone else’s negligence, please contact The Law Offices of Michael T. Van Der Veen at 215-515-6892 to schedule a case evaluation with an experienced Philadelphia personal injury attorney who can explain your legal options.
+If you were recently injured in an accident caused by someone else’s negligence, please contact van der Veen, Hartshorn, and Levin at 215-515-6892 to schedule a case evaluation with an experienced Philadelphia personal injury attorney who can explain your legal options.